novasphireteam/Ollama-Hybrid-Coder/README.md

 ## 🚀 Overview

 **NovaSpire AI Coder** is an enterprise-grade hybrid autonomous coding agent built with military precision and aerospace-quality standards.
-It combines Retrieval-Augmented Generation (RAG), strict LLM output control, and deterministic verification to deliver reliable, high-quality code generation.
+It combines Retrieval-Augmented Generation (RAG), strict LLM output control, and deterministic verification to deliver reliable, high-quality code generation. and best part, its free

 ### Key Features